SidB16/LinuxSetUpNotes/What-is-a-Web-Application.md

 While others are completely ***static***, requiring no server-side processing.

+### In other words,
+A web application is a collection of static and dynamic web pages.
+A static web page is one that does not change when a site visitor requests it: The web server sends the page to the requesting web browser without modifying it.
+In contrast, a dynamic web page is modified by the server before it is sent to the requesting browser.
+The changing nature of the page is why it’s called dynamic.

+For example, you could design a page to display fitness results, while leaving certain information (such as employee name and results) to be determined when the page is requested by a particular employee.

+## Web server vs Application server
 A web application requires a web server to manage requests from the client, a application sever to perfrom the requested task, and sometimes, a database to store information.

 Application sever technologies range from ASP.NET, ASP and ColdFusion, to PHP and JSP.